 An ISA stands for Individual Savings Account.
 It’s a specific type of account that allows you to either save or invest a set amount of money each year.
-What makes this account different from other investment tools, however, is that you’ll never ever have to pay a single penny of taxes on any investment returns with an ISA.
+What makes this account different from other investment tools, however, is that you’ll never ever have to pay a single penny of taxes on any investment returns with an ISA which makes this a popular investment option amongst people who are starting to invest for the first time.

 Sounds great, doesn’t it?
 And it certainly is.
 But, you probably noticed how ‘penny’ was used instead of ‘cent’, didn’t you?